davmac314/tosaithe/README.md

 Position independence is not supported (the kernel will be loaded at its nominal address).

-The ELF segments must be contiguous and their virtual address must not be less than their file offset.
-(Both requirements are met by most common ELF files, and it would take a fairly funky linker script or linker to produce an ELF file that Tosaithe won't handle).

 The Stivale2 requirement that PIC and APIC IRQs are disabled is not currently implemented.
 The kernel should ensure IRQs are masked itself before enabling interrupts.